nickswalker/nickwalker.us/pages/energy_gels.md

 Refined ingredients are more expensive and generally have to be bought online, but you need them for low osmolality and lower volume/mass.
 Honey and other natural products are cheaper and more widely available, but will require more water to reach a manageable osmolality.

 If you're using dry ingredients, use [maltodextrin](#maltodextrin).
 If you aren't, brown rice syrup is useful as a glucose source because it contains so little fructose, unlike the other viscous ingredients.

+{% include article_image.html img="/assets/projects/energy-gels/whole-foods-lay.webp" caption="Brown rice syrup, honey, salt and molasses gel prep.
+The hydroflask cap is hard to twist open and closed so I don't recommend it."%}

 ### How many carbs per hour?